jakka351/GenericDiagnosticTool/README.md

 <a href="https://testerpresent.com.au/"><img src="https://img.shields.io/badge/Tester Present -Specialist Automotive Solutions-blue" /></a>

 ## Generic PassThru Diagnostic Software
 General purpose diagnostic software that allows you to control individual diagnostic services.
 Have not seen any open source generic diagnostic software for J2534 devices so I thought I would make some.
 Currently for use on vehicles with ECUs on a typical High Speed CAN and Medium Speed CAN, aiming for it to work with Ford, Mazda, JLR, Volvo and anything OBD2 compliant.
-Allows you to set the ECU RX & TX Address (ie 7E0, 7E8 for a Powertrain Control Module) and connect to that ECU, amd perform basic diagnostic functions using both KWP2000 type protocol or UDS protocol.
+Allows you to set the ECU RX & TX Address (ie 7E0, 7E8 for a Powertrain Control Module) and connect to that ECU, and perform basic diagnostic functions using both KWP2000 protocol or UDS protocol.
 This is a work in progress...